openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 > and the overall work of your organization.
 Typical examples are: hiring excellence in staff, providing,
 > best-of-class device performance, high standards of customer satisfaction, etc.
 >
-> Implementation Option 1:
-> You define measurable, yet still abstract quality objectives here.
-In a next step (see short-term goals
-> below), those are narrowed down to very concrete measures (for example: monthly number of user
-> complaints).
-The advantage of that: you don't need to update your quality manual and objectives a lot.
-And
-> you can re-use a system that you already have, combining QMS with your regular business goals.
+> ### Key Performance Indicators (KPIs)

+> Auditors might ask you: how do you keep track of a quality objective, to see if it was achieved or not?
+> The answer is: Key Performance Indicators.
+As part of your management review, you have to review all QMS processes plus your quality policy and objectives at least annually.
+Now, you can meet both requirements at the same time by defining KPIs for your QMS processes.
+You can then argue that by achieving your KPIs, you make sure that your processes run well, which also meets your quality objectives.
+> This is your action items:
+> 1. Make sure to define at least one KPI for each QMS process.
+> 2. Make sure each quality objectives translates into at minimum one process KPI.
+Where there's no corresponding process for a quality objective, you define additional KPIs that are not process-related.
+> 3. You can document those KPIs either in each SOP or in a separate overview sheet.
+For example, you can use the template for a management review report for that purpose.
 >
-> Implementation Option 2:
-> As part of your management review, you will have to review all QMS processes plus your quality policy and
-> objectives at least annually.
-You can use that opportunity to define process-related KPIs which serve at
-> the same time as your quality objectives.
+> Also see regulatory requirements: ISO 13485, para.
+4.1.3.a (process KPIs), para.
+5.6.2 (management review input).

 ## 3. Roles